Grant Application Guidelines and Information

-Deadline for submission of all grant application materials is on or before 5:00 p.m. on Monday, January 16, 2017.
+Deadline for submission of all grant application materials is on or before 5:00 p.m. on Friday, July 14, 2017.
 The grant application will be reviewed by a committee and recommended for approval to the Oklahoma City Community Foundation Board of Trustees.
-Grantees will be notified of a decision by early March.
+Grantees will be notified of a decision at the end of August.

 Grantees will be required to submit a midway report and a final report.
 Grantees will also be asked to participate in the activities of the Central Oklahoma Wellness Alliance to share information about evaluations, outcomes, successes and failures.
 Our goal is to determine which programs work best for making changes in the wellness of our community and how these programs can be replicated community-wide and to share information with all organizations working toward a healthier central Oklahoma.

 Please submit any questions or a need for clarification on any aspect of the application requirements to Melody Bays and note in the subject line “Wellness Initiative Grant Application.”
 Replies will be provided in a timely manner during the work week (not including any holidays).
 Questions will not be answered after the deadline.